Giving Birth During the COVID-19 Pandemic

 What can pregnant women expect when they go to the hospital to deliver during COVID-19?

-TB: Women should realize that the hospital is a safe place.
+MS: Women should realize that the hospital is a safe place.
 Everyone involved in their care is committed to protecting their safety and the safety of their newborn child.
 When they go to the hospital, they should prepare to see that their provider and nurse caring for them are wearing masks and gloves.
 Pregnant women should wash their hands often with soap and water for at least 20 seconds.
 They should avoid touching their eyes/nose and mouth.
-As they prepare for delivery maintain a healthy lifestyle to keep their immune system strong, like eating healthy meals, exercise regularly, get plenty of sleep, and avoiding alcohol and drugs.
+As they prepare for delivery maintain a healthy lifestyle to keep their immune system strong, like eating healthy meals, exercising regularly, getting plenty of sleep, and avoiding alcohol and drugs.

 I also recommend not taking a lot of personal items with you to the hospital, don’t wear jewelry or watches.
 When you return home after delivery wash the clothes you wore to the hospital in hot water immediately and disinfect anything you brought with you.